curious-containers/curious-containers.github.io/_docs/3040-red-container-engines.md

 ## Nvidia GPUs

-If you are using the RED execution engine `faice agent red` from CC-FAICE and want your application to use Nvidia GPUs for CUDA support, you have to install the proprietary Nvidia GPU driver and the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker) or its predecessor [Nvidia-Docker 2](https://github.com/NVIDIA/nvidia-docker).
+If you are using the local RED execution engine `ccfaice` and want your application to use Nvidia GPUs for CUDA support, you have to install the proprietary Nvidia GPU driver and the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker) or its predecessor [Nvidia-Docker 2](https://github.com/NVIDIA/nvidia-docker).

 It is not required to have CUDA installed on the host operating system, but it must be installed in the container image.
 See the [CUDA](/docs/container-images#cuda) section in the container images documentation for more information on building compatible images.